Conservation Laws and the Non-Classicality of Gravity: Abstract

 \section{Abstract}

-Adopting general frameworks for quantum-classical dynamics, we analyze the interaction between quantum matter and a classical gravitational field.
-We point out that, assuming conservation of momentum or energy, and assuming that the dynamics obeys Hamiltonian formalism or a particular decomposition property set out in the paper, the classical gravitational field cannot change the momentum or energy of the quantum system, whereas the quantum gravitational field can do so.
-Drawing upon the fundamental relationship between conservation laws and the quantum properties of objects, our analysis offers new perspectives for the study of quantum gravity and provides a novel interpretation of existing experimental observations, such as free fall.
+We analyze the interaction between quantum matter and classical objects through a general effective channel for hybrid dynamics, subject to the fundamental constraint that no quantum correlations can be generated between the classical and quantum sectors from any initially separable state.
+We demonstrate that, within this hybrid framework, imposing an additive conserved observable $\langle O_{QC} \rangle = \langle O_Q \rangle + \langle O_C \rangle$ strictly forbids a classical system from altering the local observable $\langle O_Q \rangle$ of its quantum counterpart.
+Applying this no-go theorem to gravity, under the assumption of such hybrid dynamics, we show that if global momentum or energy is conserved, a strictly classical gravitational field cannot induce momentum or energy transfers in a quantum system.
+In contrast, a quantum gravitational field naturally facilitates such back-action.
+Drawing upon the fundamental relationship between conservation laws and the quantum properties of objects, our analysis provides a novel perspective for interpreting existing experimental observations, such as free fall, as potential indicators of the non-classicality of gravity.

-The quantization of gravity, a fundamental issue of modern theoretical physics, has captivated the imaginations of physicists for over a century.
-This profound quest seeks to reconcile two pillars of contemporary physics: general relativity and quantum theory.
-Yet, it is hard to unify them into a unique corpus of laws.
-Several approaches, such as field theory, ``geometrization'' of quantum mechanics and string theory, have emerged in the pursuit of reconciling quantum theory with general relativity \cite{DeWitt,Kibble,string}.
-However, all these approaches face significant theoretical and conceptual challenges \cite{Kiefer,Isham}, which have prompted some to propose the fundamental classical nature of gravity \cite{Carlip}.
-Further, some have even argued that quantizing gravity is not needed after all \cite{Penrose} or that gravity may not even be a fundamental force \cite{Shanarin,Sakharov}.
-Whether or not the quantisation of gravity is necessary has become highly contentious \cite{Eppley,Huggett,Albers,Kent,Garcia,CMVVwhy}, primarily due to the enduring difficulty in acquiring direct supporting evidence \cite{Dyson,Coradeschi}.

-As observed by Feynman during the 1950 Chapel Hill conference, it was pointed out that the physical state of the composite system exhibits distinct properties depending on whether the mass is entangled with gravity or merely classically correlated with it \cite{Feynman}.
-This highlights the importance of the superposition of large masses in the study of quantum gravity.
-Recently, there has been a revival of Feynman's idea , which highlights gravitationally induced entanglement between two massive particles provide a strong evidence on whether the gravitational field is mediated by the transfer of quantum information \cite{Bose,CMVV2017}.
-This is clearly sufficient evidence for quantum effects in gravity.
-Unfortunately, gravitationally induced entanglement is extremely weak, and even though there are some advanced theoretical analyses \cite{Plenio,Tianfeng,Rijavec,Kim} and experimental protocols \cite{Krisnanda,Howl,Carney,MP,Bose2,Datta} available, with the current experimental techniques and advances, it is not yet time to observe this effect.

-The progress outlined above based on quantum information perspective is truly enlightening, even though the pursuit of quantum entanglement induced by gravity remains a formidable challenge.
-A natural question arises: Are the existing experimental observations of gravity sufficient to analyze the quantum nature of gravity?
-In this paper, we unequivocally affirm this possibility.